Skip to main content

 Choose your approach

 Sovrium supports two configuration formats.
-YAML is great for simplicity; TypeScript gives you full type safety and autocompletion.
+YAML keeps things simple; TypeScript adds full type safety and autocompletion.

 Option A: YAML + CLI